Sopra-Group-14/sopra-fs20-poker-server/README.md

 To deploy the project:
 The project automatically depoys onto Heroku (https://dashboard.heroku.com/apps/sopra-fs20-group-14-server) once pushed to Github.

-## Illustrations
-To play poker the user needs to register or log in.
-Then he can create or join a pokergame.
-The user has an account where he can top up his credit once every 24h.
-As a not logged in (as well as a logged in) user it is possible to join a game as a spectator and see the hand cards of the different Players as well as some winning odds.

 ## Roadmap
-We could imagine adding sound effects, card animations as well as a friend list or private messages to stay in contact with people you liked to play with.
+A friends list and an out-of-game chat could be implemented so that people can easily find and talk to other players they enjoyed playing with.

+Different rulesets of Poker could be added.

+Paid topping up of an account outside of the 24-hour cooldown could be implemented.

 ## Authors and acknowledgment
-Csanad Erdei-Griff, Kevin Kindler, Konstantin Moser, Lara Fried, Andy Aidoo
+Csanad Erdei-Griff, Kevin Kindler, Konstantin Moser, Lara Fried, Andy Aidoo, Dimitri Kohler (Coach)

 ## License
 MIT License